openwdl/wdl/SPEC.md

 ## Introduction

-WDL is meant to be a *human readable and writable* way to express tools and workflows.
+WDL is meant to be a *human readable and writable* way to express tasks and workflows.
 The "Hello World" tool in WDL would look like this:

 ```wdl
 task hello {